 Great Smoky Mountains Association is a nonprofit cooperating association, and as such is one of the National Park Service’s oldest and most enduring partnerships.
 The primary purpose of GSMA is to support the scientific, historical and interpretive activities of Great Smoky Mountains National Park by providing educational products and services to park visitors.
 The success of this partnership is determined by GSMA’s ability to work cooperatively in a responsive way to meet the changing needs of the park and its visitors.

-GSMA depends on the generous support of our members to fulfill our mission – to preserve the Smokies for generations to come.
+GSMA depends on the generous support of our members to fulfil our mission – to preserve the Smokies for generations to come.
 Your membership helps our association welcome more than 11 million people each year to Great Smoky Mountains National Park.
 Exploring the Smokies begins at one of the park’s state-of-the-art visitor centers, where rangers conduct educational programs and GSMA staff provide recommendations for the best hiking, picnicking and camping spots.

 Membership driven funding also supports backcountry rangers who protect more than 800 miles of trails offering spectacular mountain vistas, rushing streams and waterfalls, historic structures and quiet groves of old-growth forest.
 Funds help to preserve the old ways: sorghum and soap making, old-time music, spinning, quilting and basket making, storytelling, harp singing, and old-time toys.